SelaDanti/StackOverflow-lite/README.md

 **Installation**

-Clone the repo to your local machine install a virtual enviroment install the dependacies from terminal run run.py test the endpoint using postman
+Clone the repo to your local machine install a virtual enviroment install the dependacies from terminal run run.py.
+Test the endpoint using postman

 **Features**